Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 ### Set a default precision target

-[Precision](/experiment-analysis/progress-bar#precision) refers to the uncertainty within which you want to measure (i.e., the width of confidence intervals).
+[Precision](/experiment-analysis/progress-bar#precision) refers to the uncertainty within which you want to measure.
 You can set a default at the metric level, which will be used to measure an experiment's [progress](/experiment-analysis/progress-bar).
 Note that this default can be overridden at the experiment level.

 ### Set formatting options